 Vandry Hope Foundation staff

 Chandra Vandry heads lectures on Chronic pain, and disease for VHF.
-Chandra served as a Naval officer, and is now an RN in allergy.
+Chandra served as a Naval officer, and is an RN in allergy, and Legal RN consultant.
+Also Chandra is an award winning Filmmaker (Got pain? documentary) and also has a new documentary soon to be released titled Samson, about canine paralysis.
+Chandra won 10 Best director awards and 20 Best documentary awards.
 Chandra has worked with Veterans, the legally blind, and impoverished children in her works.

 Michael Drabek, Secretary

-Michael Drabek is a SGT. in APD, and has served as a volunteer with VHF over the years in Christmas fundraisers for the low income children, work with the School of the Blind, and serves as VHF secretary.
+Michael Drabek is a SGT. in APD, and has served as a volunteer with VHF over the years in Christmas fundraisers for the low income children, work with the School of the Blind, as a former Veteran serving in Afghanistan, Michael also is a leader in work with Veterans, and serves as VHF secretary.

 Lieutenant General (Ret) Don Jones, Military Liason

 Lieutenant General (Ret) Don Jones served over 35 years in the U.S. Army in a wide variety of command and staff positions, culminating his career as Deputy Assistant Secretary of Defense for Military Manpower and Personnel Policy, Office of the Secretary of Defense.